Premium financing: Settlement risk - LIFE

+Settlement risk pertains to Life Settlement transactions, not all premium finance transactions.

 Some premium financing programs are sold under the assumption that the policy will have a substantial market value at the end of the term.
 The client can then exit the financing arrangement and realize a gain on the investment.
 The secondary life insurance market is highly volatile.
 Settlement offers will vary with the interest rate environment and the degree to which capital will "wait" for a return.
-Any premium finance program or broker that induces you to enter into a premium finance transaction with the sole purpose of selling the policy after the policy is no longer contestable by the issuing carrier (generally two years) may be illegal and violate state "insurable interest laws".
+Any premium finance program or broker that induces you to enter into a premium finance transaction with the sole purpose of selling the policy after the policy is no longer contestable by the issuing carrier (generally two years) may be illegal and violate state "insurable interest" laws.